 both universal and local.”emphasis mine, Thomas Schreiner, Paul, Apostle of God’s Glory in Christ, 334

-This option recognizes Paul’s words as reflecting his desire not only to damage the people, but also eliminate the institutional nature of the Jerusalem church in both it’s structure and goals.
+This sixth option, then, recognizes Paul’s words as reflecting his desire not only to damage the people, but also eliminate the institutional nature of the Jerusalem church in both it’s structure and goals.

 It is at this point some Free Church theologians might have a difficult time with the institutional nature of the NT local church, preferring to think of the church almost exclusively as a gathering of Christians: